 2 – Video – I really enjoyed this video about the biggest, deadliest and weirdest creatures to walk on the Earth.
 It’s made using latest fossil evidence and immersive computer graphics that looks really cool.

 3 – Video – This video about hygiene during the Black Plague.
 More than 50 million people or half the continent was wiped out as the bubonic plague swept through Europe in the 14th century.
 A really intriguing video from one of my new favorite channels.

 4 – Quote – “People who excel tend to obsess over the details.
 People who struggle also tend to obsess over the details.
 The difference is what details they focus on.
 Minutiae vs polish.
 Most things don’t matter—but when it does, you want to get the details right.”
 (Source: James Clear’s 3-2-1 Newsletter)

-(This issue is a part of the “Sunday Clippings”.
-Every week I compile various useful insights, learnings and my highlights from interesting articles and books in a short and skimmable email newsletter.
-I’d love for you to sign up here and receive the future issues directly to your inbox.)
+(This is an issue of the “Sunday Clippings”.
+Every week I compile various valuable ideas, learnings, along with my highlights from interesting articles, books and podcasts in a short and skimmable email newsletter.
+Sign up here to get future issues delivered directly to your inbox!)